NeCTAR-RC/nectar-training/package07/sections/connectViaSSH.markdown

 *Well done!*

-Now, you should be connected to your instance and your ssh shell command line is ready to use.
+Now, you should be connected to your instance and your ssh terminal command line is ready to use.

 {% col 255,0,0 %}
 TODO: Create a jekyll tag which brings you to the "next" page now, instead of at the bottom of the page.